MasterSacquet/SHIA/README.md

 You can clone the current project using your favorite Git Client or you can download it as a zip archive and extract it on your drive.

-Mike the PA should work on Linux, Windows and MacOS versions of Unity3D starting from version 2022.3.15f1.
+Mike the PA should work on Linux, Windows and MacOS versions of Unity3D starting from version 6000.0.60f1.
 On Windows, it uses by default the Windows Text-To-Speech and Speech-To-Text.
-On MacOS and Linux, you have to use Macoron's Whisper plugin and OpenMary TTS (these can be used on Windows as well).
+On MacOS and Linux, you have to use Macoron's Whisper plugin and Piper-TTS (these can be used on Windows as well).

 As a Unity3D project, you need to add the project in your project's list using UnityHub "Add Project" functionality.